 These Styrofoam Easter egg crafts are so easy to make – kids love them too!
 All you need are Styrofoam eggs, paper, ribbon, and Mod Podge.

-Looking for a little bit of Easter fun to spread around your home?
+Looking for a little bit of decoupage Easter egg fun to spread around your home?
 These Styrofoam Easter egg crafts are so easy to make – kids love them too!

 All you need are Styrofoam eggs, paper, ribbon, and Mod Podge. would be great for a mantle display or as a clear vase filler.
 Sharon from Styrofoam Crafts is kind enough to share her tutorial with us today.
 I love the bright colors and ribbon, don’t you?